-A bilateral agreement is an agreement signed by two universities which choose to become partners to achieve common specific aims related to: student mobility, joint research activities, common activities such as the organization of seminars or conferences, etc.
+A bilateral agreement is an agreement signed by two universities which choose to become partners to achieve common specific aims related to: student mobility, joint research activities, etc.

 Duration: 1 semester for courses attendance, 3 months for thesis research.

-Where and when: UniTrento has signed agreements with universities from all over the world (see the Download box).
-Normally students mobility takes place during the first semester (July-December), whereas research mobility is possible through the whole academic year.
+Where: UniTrento has signed agreements with universities from all over the world (see the Download box).

 Students guide: an informative guide about the Bilateral Agreements procedures is available in the Download box.

 How to apply: candidates may participate in bilateral agreement mobility by taking part in the yearly candidates' selection call based on the following criteria:

 language requirements for the chosen destination (CLA test or international certificate);

 interview with an academic board (consisting of academic and non-academic staff from the University of Trento).

 The “Collège de France”, located in Paris, is a very prestigious research institute well-regarded within the international scientific community, aimed at creating a forum for teaching and research of excellence.